-The following information corresponds to the consolidated non-financial report 2021, from which further details can be obtained.
+The following information corresponds to the consolidated non-financial report 2022, from which further details can be obtained.

-The wide range of products and services includes cartonboard grades for a variety of consumer goods industries in the food & specialties and premium sectors.
+The wide range of products and services includes cartonboard grades for a variety of consumer goods industries in the food & specialities and premium sectors.
 Papers are used for packaging solutions and technical applications as well as for products in the office sector.
-In line with the product portfolio, around 57 % virgin fibers and 43 % recycled fibers are used as raw materials.
-In addition to fibers, the most important input factors are energy, which is mainly obtained from natural gas, and coating chemicals for cartonboard surfaces.
-As already described in the introduction, cartonboard is mainly used in the packaging production.
-All MM Board & Paper's cartonboard and paper products are produced using renewable fibers and are both recyclable and biodegradable.
+In line with the product portfolio, virgin fibers account for about 52 % of the total fiber demand and recycled fibers for 48 %.
+In addition to fibers, the most important input factors in cartonboard production are energy, which is mainly obtained from natural gas, and coating chemicals for the cartonboard surface.
+Unprocessed cartonboard is mainly used in the packaging production.
+All cartonboard and paper products of MM Board & Paper are produced using renewable fibers.
 MM Board & Paper’s customers are folding carton producers, consumer goods manufacturers as well as traders.

 Sustainable value added and growth in the core business